Tracer1337/laravel-blog/.idea/idea.md

 * Image resizing in markdown
 * Implement isValid() method for validating files
 * Screen: tags -> Show all blogposts associated with tags
-* Assign user to assets
+* Assign user to assets -> Show in admin panel
 * Refresh page buttons
 * Authentication failes when not reloading
 * Remove material ui dependency